 Unlike general tiredness after a long shift, emotional fatigue refers to feeling chronically drained — unable to give more of yourself to patients, colleagues, or the work itself.

-Tebra's 2025 Physician Burnout Survey found that emotional fatigue is one of the top 3 symptoms of physician burnout, along with mental and physical fatigue.
-The study surveyed 219 US private practice providers across 6 specialties.
+According to Tebra's 2025 Physician Burnout Survey of 219 private practice providers, emotional fatigue is one of the top three symptoms of physician burnout, along with mental and physical fatigue.
+It's often characterized by depersonalization — developing a cynical, detached attitude toward patients — and a reduced sense of personal accomplishment.

-Emotional fatigue tends to be the throughline connecting documentation overload, patient complexity, and changes in care quality.
+Emotional fatigue tends to be the through-line connecting documentation overload, patient complexity, and changes in care quality.
 It's also where specialty differences are most pronounced.
 When providers report feeling "empty" or "used up" at the end of the day, they're often referring to emotional fatigue.

 How common is emotional fatigue among physicians?